joerober/mdd/README.md

 ```

 ### Install Ansible Collections
-Now that we have our basic requirements installed we will install the ansible modules we will need to run the playbook.
+Now that we have our basic requirements installed we will install the ansible modules needed to run the playbook
 ```
 ansible-galaxy collection install -r requirements.yml
 ```